CrunchyData/postgres-operator/hugo/content/Installation/developer-setup.md

 We use either OpenShift Container Platform or kubeadm to install development clusters.

 ## Create a Local Development Host

-We currently build on CentOS and RHEL hosts.
-Others are possible, however we don't support or test other Linux variants at this time.
+We currently build on CentOS 7 and RHEL 7 hosts.
+Others operating systems are possible, however we do not support building or running the Operator on other operating systems at this time.

 ## Perform Manual Install

 You can follow the manual installation method described in this documentation to make sure you can deploy from your local development host to your Kubernetes cluster.

 ## Build Locally